HomeEnterprise ITInternet of ThingsEricsson bags 5-year connected vehicle Cloud worldwide deal from Volvo Cars

 Åsa Tamsons, Head of Business Area Technologies & New Businesses, Ericsson, says: “Ericsson is providing a highly scalable and global platform for connected services to Volvo Cars.
 By removing complexity in areas such as data legislation and storage management, and improving services latency, our platform enhances the overall user experience of Volvo Cars’ connected services.

-“Our Ericsson Connected Vehicle Cloud platform will result in rapid and the faster launch of new services to the benefit of Volvo Cars’ partners and customers.
+“Our Ericsson Connected Vehicle Cloud platform will result in rapid innovation and the faster launch of new services to the benefit of Volvo Cars’ partners and customers.
 The new platform enables the latest development in telematics, infotainment, navigation, automation, and fleet management.”

 Get the day's headlines from Tech Observer straight in your inbox